nextgis/docs_ngcom/source/help.rst

 You can send bug-reports to info@nextgis.com.

-Direct support and more functionality are available under Mini and Premium plans (`more <http://nextgis.com/nextgis-com/plans>`_).
+Direct support and more functionality are available under Mini and Premium plans (`details <http://nextgis.com/nextgis-com/plans>`_).